esru13/Instagram_clone/README.md

 # Instagram_clone
-Instagram clone using html and css created with codesandbox
+Instagram clone using html and css.
+Created with codesandbox.